timeplus-io/docs/docs/destination.md

 ## Trigger Actions via webhook{#webhook}

 You can also add automations to trigger other systems to take actions when Timeplus finds any real-time insights.
-Simply choose the **Webhook** as the action type and optionally set a message body (by default, the entire row will be encoded as a JSON document and send to the webhook).
+Simply choose the **Webhook** as the action type and optionally set a message body (by default, the entire row will be encoded as a JSON document and sent to the webhook).
 You can use this approach to perform rule-based automation without human interaction, such as swapping a overheated equipment, scaling up to scaling down the server farm, or reminder users on slack, etc. Please check [this blog](https://www.timeplus.com/post/build-a-real-time-security-app-in-3-easy-steps) for real-world examples.